 Griffith College is pleased to participate in this Dublin-wide celebration of history and culture.
-Built on the site of the old Griffith Barracks, the Griffith campus in Dublin sits on ground that has been host to thrilling events and people for hundreds of years.
+Built on the site of the old Griffith Barracks, the main Griffith campus in Dublin sits on ground that has been host to thrilling events and people for hundreds of years.
 Daniel O'Connell was once imprisoned on the site, and it was even home to the 2nd Cavalry Unit of the Irish Defence Forces for almost 60 years.
 It is our pleasure to share this exciting history and all the stories it contains with the people of Ireland.

 Pieta House Fundraising